Harvard Law School

 Lastly, make sure all of your customers know that they're dealing with a corporation, not with little old you.
 Get cards with the corporation's name displayed more prominently than your name, and always put your title after your name.
 Sign purchase orders and contracts the same way.
 And if you can avoid it, don't personally guaranty corporate obligations.
 If you do, from a limited liability viewpoint, you may as well not have incorporated.

-If the above steps are not taken to correctly function as a legitimate corporation, if adequate corporate records are not kept, stock certificates are not issued and corporate funds are comingled with shareholders funds, - a court may decide that your corporation is a bogus legal entity.
-In this case your coporate identity may be disregarded by both the court and the IRS holding the shareholders liable for the corporate debts and consider corporate profits as shareholder income without the benefits of liability protection or corporate tax benefits.
-This is known as piercing the coporate veil.
+If the above steps are not taken to correctly function as a legitimate corporation, if adequate corporate records are not kept, stock certificates are not issued and corporate funds are comingled with shareholders funds, - a court may decide that your corporation is a bogus legal entity hiding behind a corporate veil.
+In this case your corporate identity may be disregarded by both the court and the IRS holding the shareholders liable for the corporate debts and consider corporate profits as shareholder income without the benefits of liability protection or corporate tax benefits.
+This is known as piercing the corporate veil.